Lexington Weapons Charges Lawyer

-Hiring the team of Lexington criminal defense attorneys from Oakley & Oakley, LLC, is a smart way to safeguard your freedom and your future when facing firearm charges in the state of Kentucky.
-Here are just a few of the many ways we can assist you with your criminal case:
+Hiring the Lexington criminal defense attorney from Oakley & Oakley, LLC, is a smart way to safeguard your freedom and your future when facing firearm charges in the state of Kentucky.
+My name is Jay Oakley, and here are just a few of the many ways I can assist you with your criminal case:

 - Provide you with honest answers to your legal questions